dbojan/find-duplicates-fast-100/README.md

 -changes in 2024-02-04-1:
- added 'chcp 65001>Nul' to the bat file to display utf8 encoded filenames in console added space between file name and message 'filename still exists' changed name of a 'delete duplicates bat' file
+ added 'chcp 65001>Nul' to the bat file to display utf8 encoded filenames in console changed encoding for files writen from python to 'utf-8' added space between file name and message 'filename still exists' changed name of a 'delete duplicates bat' file